Gain Control of Emotional Eating and Lose Weight

 Meditate with a Cup of Herbal Tea

-BONUS — 5 Best Protein Sources for Weight Loss
+5 Best Protein Sources for Weight Loss

 Protein foods are an important part of the diet for people looking to lose weight.
 It provides dieters with a long-lasting feeling of satiety, helps to maintain muscle, and takes more energy to digest than carbohydrates.
-The best sources of protein are animal products: meat, poultry, fish, seafood.
-But at times when your body wants a varied diet, even your most favorite meat dish can taste bland.
+The best sources of protein are animal products: meat, poultry, fish, and seafood.
+But at times when your body wants a varied diet, even your favorite meat dish can taste bland.
 And what about those people who adhere to a vegetarian lifestyle?

 118 kcal, 8.5 g protein per serving (1 cup).
 Legumes are known to be the best source of protein for vegetarians.
 A serving of cooked green peas contains 8.5 g of protein and provides the daily requirement of vitamin C, a potent antioxidant required to support a healthy immune system.
 Maintaining healthy vitamin C levels is especially important during the autumn and winter period, which is the season of flu and cold.
 With green peas, you can cook excellent salads and vegetable stews.
 It also tastes good in an omelet and scrambled eggs.

 Of all leafy vegetables, spinach boasts the highest protein content.
 A cup of cooked spinach contains almost as much protein as a hard-boiled egg and far fewer calories.
 Throw in many antioxidants (vitamin A and vitamin C) and super healthy folic acid (vitamin B9) for a full picture.
 Some people cannot eat leafy vegetables raw, and the good news is they don't have to.
 Here is a simple method of mild thermal treatment that retains maximum vitamin content and makes for better calcium absorption from greens.
-Just add a handful of spinach in a hot dish – soup, scrambled eggs, pasta, or vegetable stew.
+Just add a handful of spinach to a hot dish – soup, scrambled eggs, pasta, or vegetable stew.
 You can also steam the spinach leaves.

 112 kcal, 4.2 g protein per serving.
 When it comes to fruits, guava contains the highest protein.
 It is also rich in fiber.
 However, tropical fruits are particularly valuable because of their exceptionally high vitamin C content.
 Just think of it – one cup of guava fruit cubes has the same amount of ascorbic acid as seven medium-sized oranges.
 Introducing guava to your diet is simple: fruits can be eaten raw, added to fruit or vegetable salads, smoothies, and normal drinking water.